aviflax/resume/resume.md

 #### 2022–2023: Latacora *(Staff Software Engineer)*

 * Designed, implemented, and maintained:
-  * A system that manages access to many AWS accounts via AWS SSO and <a href="https://www.pulumi.com/">Pulumi</a>
+  * A system that manages access to many AWS accounts via AWS SSO and [Pulumi](https://www.pulumi.com/)
   * A system for deploying multiple tools to many AWS accounts via Pulumi
   * A custom database for crucial business data
-    * CLI tools for exporting and importing that custom business data to/from other tools and systems such as <a href="https://fibery.io">Fibery</a> and JIRA
+    * CLI tools for exporting and importing that custom business data to/from other tools and systems such as [Fibery](https://fibery.io) and JIRA
 * Tech: Clojure, AWS, Pulumi, GitHub Actions

 #### 2020–2021: Modern Energy *(Senior Director of Technology)*

-* Helped bootstrap a new Retail Energy Provider (REP) in Texas’ ERCOT market
+* Helped bootstrap a new Retail Energy Provider (REP) in Texas' ERCOT market
-* Automated wholesale energy trades for a few different markets via <a href="https://apx.com/power-scheduling-energy-accounting-services/">APX MarketSuite</a>
+* Automated wholesale energy trades for a few different markets via [APX MarketSuite](https://apx.com/power-scheduling-energy-accounting-services/)
-* Helped bootstrap a new HVAC optimization startup by integrating with <a href="https://www.infisense.com">InfiSense</a> and <a href="https://melrok.com">MelRok</a>
+* Helped bootstrap a new HVAC optimization startup by integrating with [InfiSense](https://www.infisense.com) and [MelRok](https://melrok.com)
 * Tech: Clojure, Kafka, Airflow, Python, Google Workspace APIs, Pulumi

 #### 2017–2020: Funding Circle *(Principal Software Engineer)*